NethermindEth/docs/first-steps-with-nethermind/getting-started.md

 {% page-ref page="hardware-requirements.md" %}

 ## ⏬ Installing and launching Nethermind
-You can install Nethermind by executing commands or download Nethermind package.
+You can install Nethermind by executing commands or downloading Nethermind package.

 ### Install on Ubuntu
 Run the following commands to enable our launchpad repository run then install `Nethermind`: